Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Results

-Table \ref{Table:found-rates per category} shows the comparison of human and LLM performance per category (grouped by the first, highest-level clue).
-To compare LLMs with humans across categories, we extended the GLMM model to include solver (human vs. LLM), high-level-clue category, and their interaction as fixed effects.
+To gauge how models compare to each other and to humans on which concepts they (do not) find, we calculate Pearson's $r$ on the found rates, based on the static prompt.
+We find that GPT-OSS-120, the reasoning model, has the strongest correlation with human found rates ($r=0.14$).
+Especially LlaMA4-Maverick has a low correlation with human performance ($r= 0.05$).
+Interestingly, comparing model performance to each other, the correlations are very low, suggesting that different models succeed on largely different subsets of concepts.\\ Further, we compare human and LLM performance per category (grouped by the first, highest-level clue), by extending the GLMM model to include solver (human vs. LLM), high-level-clue category, and their interaction as fixed effects.
 This allowed us to test whether differences in success rates between humans and LLMs varied systematically by concept category.
 For most models, there is no significant difference, except for Qwen2 72B (worse on `expression/quote, speak, word', and `theater/film/camera'), LlaMA4-Maverick (worse on `expression/quote, speak, word'), and Mistral-Small 24B (worse on `expression/quote, speak, word', and `object/thing/package').
-To some extent, this agrees with our initial hypothesis that LLMs would struggle more with infrequent and culturally-dependent concepts, such as expressions and quotes.\\
+To some extent, this agrees with our initial hypothesis that LLMs would struggle more with infrequent and culturally-dependent concepts, such as expressions and quotes.
+We refer to Table \ref{Table:found-rates per category} in Appendix \ref{appendix:per category} for a complete overview of the results.